along4/Pleiades/README.rst

 ============================

 **PLEIADES:** Python Libraries Extensions for Isotopic Analysis via Detailed Extraction of SAMMY.
 This is a Python package that sets up, executes, and analyzes, SAMMY runs.
-If you are unfimiliar with SAMMY, please see the `SAMMY website <https://code.ornl.gov/RNSD/SAMMY>`_.
+If you are unfamiliar with SAMMY, please see the `SAMMY website <https://code.ornl.gov/RNSD/SAMMY>`_.